pulsar123/ADIS/README.md

 targeted) of faint/invisible moving star-like objects in imaging sequences taken with a telescope and an astro camera.
 These could be asteroids, faint comets, potentially interstellar visitors.
 In most cases, the objects are too faint to show up in individual images.

 The software is command line only (no GUI).
-For now, the only input images suppoted are RGB fits files (from OSC cameras).
-(Though it'd be a very easy fix to support monochromatic cameras as well.)
+Only FITS files are supported (RGB or monochrome).

 The package consists of two principal steps/programs: